kera-cudmore/Boutique-Ado/README.md

     ALLOWED_HOSTS = ['{heroku deployed site URL here}', 'localhost' ]
     ```

 14. Save, add, commit and push the changes to GitHub.
-You can then also initialize the Heroku git remote in the terminal and push to Heroku with:
+You can then also initialise the Heroku git remote in the terminal and push to Heroku with:

     ```bash
     heroku git:remote -a {app name here}